benjamingeer/Tondauer/hugo/content/en/posts/polignac-preludes.md

 Armande de Polignac (1876-1962) composed pieces in a wide variety of genres; most remain unpublished.
 Some of her manuscripts can be found in archives, along with a few editions published during her lifetime.
-Her <em>Preludes for piano</em>, which she published in about 1900, have survived only in a very rare edition preserved by her descendants.
+Her <em>Preludes for piano</em>, which she published in about 1900, have survived in their entirety only in a very rare edition preserved by her descendants.
 In the critical edition presented here, Florence Launay's detailed preface situates these preludes, whose style is 'uncluttered, almost ascetic, and tinged with nostalgia', in the context of the composer's career.